Pittsburgh vs. Wake Forest NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 71.5-point total in seven of 12 games this season.
+- Pittsburgh and its opponents have combined to put up more than 71 points in seven of 12 games this season.

-- Wake Forest and its opponents have combined to score more than 71.5 points in four of 11 games this season.
+- Wake Forest's games have gone over 71 points in five of 11 chances this season.

-- The combined points per game average of the two teams, 85.7, is 14.2 points above Saturday's over/under.
+- Saturday's over/under is 14.7 points lower than the two team's combined 85.7 points per game average.

-- The 52.4 combined points per game that these two squads have allowed this season are 19.1 fewer than the 71.5 total in this contest.
+- These two squads combine to allow 52.4 points per game, 18.6 fewer than this contest's over/under.

 Pittsburgh Stats and Trends

-- So far this season, the Panthers have been installed as favorites by a 3-point margin or more 12 times and are 9-3 ATS in those games.

-- Pittsburgh's games this year have gone over the total in eight out of 12 opportunities (66.7%).
+- Pittsburgh's games this year have eclipsed the over/under in 66.7% of its opportunities (eight times in 12 games with a set point total).

-- When Pittsburgh totals over 427.5 yards, the team is 6-3 against the spread and 7-2 overall.
+- In games that Pittsburgh churns out more than 427.5 yards, the team is 6-3 against the spread and 7-2 overall.

-- This year, the Panthers have 14 turnovers, 13 fewer than the Demon Deacons have takeaways (27).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.